mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 to it (ie. $$v$$'s neighborhood).
 If most of the things connected to you are near you, you're highly clustered.
 Regular graphs have this property, while random graphs do not.
-But at the same time, a regular graph has a high "diameter" (and a random graph low) because the maximum number of edges in the shortest path connecting the vertices for any vertex is high (or low, if you're random).
+But at the same time, a regular graph has a high "diameter" (and a random graph low, which Kochen noted was key) because the maximum number of edges in the shortest path connecting the vertices for any vertex is high (or low, if you're random).

 ![](/images/ann_graphs.png)